Reapers' War: Background

 The war had its roots in the discomfort generated in Catalan society by the presence of the royal army (made mostly of mercenaries from different nationalities) during the Franco-Spanish War between the Kingdom of France and the Monarchy of Spain as part of the Thirty Years' War, as well the opposition of Catalan institutions to the centralised policies of the Royal Court.

 Gaspar de Guzmán, Count-Duke of Olivares, the chief minister of Philip IV, had been trying to distribute more evenly the huge economic and military burden of the Spanish Empire.
-But his Union of Arms (Spanish: Unión de Armas) policy raised hostilities and protests all across the states of the Monarchy of Spain.
-Resistance in Catalonia was especially strong; the Catalan Courts of 1626 and 1632 were never concluded, due to the opposition of the states against the economic and military measures of Olivares, many of which violated the Catalan constitutions.
+But his Union of Arms (Spanish: Unión de Armas) policy raised hostilities and protests across the states of the Monarchy of Spain.
+Resistance in Catalonia was especially strong; the Catalan Courts of 1626 and 1632 were never concluded, due to the opposition of the states against the economic and military measures of Olivares, many of which violated the Constitutions of Catalonia.

 In 1638, the canon of La Seu d'Urgell Pau Claris, known for his opposition to non-Catalan bishops who collaborated with the Crown, was elected by the ecclesiastic estate as president of the Generalitat, with Francesc de Tamarit elected member of the Generalitat by the military estate and Josep-Miquel Quintana Torroella by the popular estate.
 Around 1639, both causes approached and the identification and solidarity of the peasants took place with the attitude of political distrust of the authorities.
 Thus the political doctrine of the uprising and the popular ideology of the revolt were formed.